USEPA/workshops/lessons/02_r_basics.md

 #Saves the whole thing to a file called lesson2.RData
 save.image("lesson2.RData")
 #Saves just the a and y objects to a file called lesson2_ay.RData
-save(a,y,file="lesson2_ay.RData")
+save(a, y, file = "lesson2_ay.RData")
 ```

 This is probably a good spot to bring up quotes vs no quotes around arguments in a function.
 This is a very common stumbling block.
 The general rule is that no quotes are used only when referring to an object that currently exists.
 Quotes are used in all other cases.
-For instance in `save(a,y,file="lesson2_ay.RData")` the objects `a` and `y` are not quoted because they are objects in the workspace.  `file` is an argument of save and argument names are never quoted.
+For instance in `save(a, y, file = "lesson2_ay.RData")` the objects `a` and `y` are not quoted because they are objects in the workspace.  `file` is an argument of save and argument names are never quoted.
 We quote the name of the file "lesson2_ay.RData" because it is not an R object but the name of a file to be created.
 You will likely still have some issues with this.
 My recommendation is to think about if it is an object in your R workspace or not.
 If so, no quotes!
 This isn't foolproof, but works well most of the time.

 Next thing you might want to do is navigate around your files and directories.
 While you can do this directly from the console, it is going to be better practice to mostly use RStudio projects to manage your folders, working directory etc.  You can also navigate using the Files, etc. pane.
+### A quick word about assignment
+We have now seen how to assign object in R using the assignment operator, `<-`.
+Assignment can also be done with `=`.
+I suggest that you don't use this, not for "correct" syntax reasons, but for readability and code style reasons.
+Use `<-` for assignment (fun note, `->` also works but the object it is assigned to lives on the right side of the operator).
+Reserve `=` for assigning arguments inside of functions (e.g. `rnorm(10, mean = 5)`).

 ## Getting help
 Being able to find help and interpret that help is probably one of the most important skills for learning a new language.
 R is no different.
 Help on functions and packages can be accessed directly from R, can be found on CRAN and other official R resources, searched on Google, found on StackOverflow, or from any number of fantastic online resources.
 I will cover a few of these here.